The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 It does a lot.

-We're in the middle of completing, well, actually, we completed a documentary called SHEALD, She Healed, Women Health Documentary.
+We're in the middle of completing, Well, actually, we completed a documentary called SHIELD, She Healed, Women Health Documentary.
 It's the biggest.

 Women change after having kids drastically.
 So

 She wants to do whatever it takes to make the baby healthy.
-If, God forbid, something correct.
+If, God forbid, something.

 Now she's listening to this doctor who's got reps under his belt, saying, listen, take this pill, do this, do that.
 I mean, what is she to do?
 What is she to do?
 Right.